Electronic Speed Controller (ESC) for e-Skateboards 2023

 Learn more about e-Skateboard motors by reading our guide.

 Whether you are choosing a standard ESC controller or VESC (more on this below), look out for the following:

 – Added functionalities and,

 This is especially important for those that are building their units themselves.

-Some controllers will allow you to add more apps, adjust settings, include features like kick-to-run and even add a Bluetooth functionality.
+Some controllers will allow you to add more apps, adjust settings, include features like kick-to-run, and even add Bluetooth functionality.

-Of course, that depends on how much you are shelling out too, but it’s better to get a great value for money than paying more for less.
+Of course, that depends on how much you are shelling out too, but getting great value for money is better than paying less.

 Battery eliminator circuit (BEC)